Dimaslg/osintBOX/README.md

 # Bookmarks

-The file bookmarks.html contains a series of handpicked website that are usuful on OSINT investigations.
+The file bookmarks.html contains a series of handpicked websites that are usuful for OSINT investigations.
+Guides about how to import them:
 https://support.mozilla.org/en-US/kb/import-bookmarks-html-file
 https://support.google.com/chrome/answer/96816